 It is now common for employers to insert termination clauses into their employment contracts to reduce their cost of terminating the employment of their employees.
 Typically, the termination clause will allow the employer to terminate the employee’s employment by providing the employee with a severance package that is significantly less than if the employer was required to provide the employee with reasonable notice of dismissal.
 That said, a termination clause does have the benefit of providing certainty regarding an employee’s entitlements upon dismissal.

-In Ontario approximately 30% of employment contracts contain termination clauses that will not be enforced by a court because the clauses have not been properly drafted.
+In Ontario, a significant percentage of employment contracts contain termination clauses that will not be enforced by a court because the clauses have not been properly drafted.
 Given the significant percentage of void termination clauses, employers are advised to have their termination clauses reviewed by an experienced employment lawyer.
 It can be a costly mistake to have employees sign employment contracts containing termination clauses that have not been properly drafted.